Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sea Menu

 Live Coelacanth Discovered

-Fishermen off the coast of South Africa pull up a five-foot fish identified as a coelacanth, a living fossil thought to be extinct since the days of the dinosaurs.
-Since then, several live coelacanth have been discovered in African coastal waters.
+Fishermen off the coast of South Africa pull up a five-foot fish later identified as a coelacanth.
+This fish is a true living fossil thought to be extinct since the days of the dinosaurs.
+Since this discovery was made, several other live coelacanth have been discovered in African coastal waters and some have been photographed in their underwater habitat.

 1940